LERCAutomation/DataSelector-UserGuide/execute/execute.rst

 	Example output from a non-spatial query (ArcGIS)

 Once the process has finished, a messagebox will ask you whether you wish to close the form (:numref:`figCloseForm`).
 After you have made your choice the log file is shown (:numref:`figLogFile`) so you can check the process has completed correctly, and the results will be added to the screen as discussed above.
-If spatial output was selected the extent of the map will be set to that of the output.
+Note that the log file entries are different between ArcGIS and MapInfo versions.

 .. _figCloseForm: